JamFfm/TFTDisplay/README.md

 ## 3. You have to clone the CBPI3 Addon (as long as it is not offical)

--git clone https://github.com/JamFfm/TFTDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins
+- git clone https://github.com/JamFfm/TFTDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins

 or when official

--just install from the add-on screen in Craftbeerpi3
+- just install from the add-on screen in Craftbeerpi3

 # Usage

-Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 40 min (adjustible).
+Shows the temperature-sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 40 min (adjustible).
 You can change width, hight and fontsize.
 I recomment 384, 400, 16.
 Changing these parameters do not need a reboot and are used at once.
 To change a temp sensor you can add it to the kettle in CBPI3 and/or you change the Kettle ID in parameters.